Herbal Alternatives for Anxiety

 • Tincture

-The National Center for Complementary and Integrative Health (NCCIH) notes that there remains inadequate evidence to conclude that valerian can help treat mental health conditions. ⁴ However, other studies have found that valerian root is safe to take and, therefore, worth the try.
+The National Center for Complementary and Integrative Health (NCCIH) notes that there remains inadequate evidence to conclude that valerian can help treat mental health conditions.
+However, other studies have found valerian root is safe to take.
+Therefore, it may be worth the try.

-It’s suggest that pregnant or lactating women along with children under the age of 3 should NOT take valerian root.
+It’s suggested that pregnant or lactating women along with children under the age of three should NOT take valerian root.
 Not to mention, due to its sleep-inducing outcome, people should not take valerian together with alcohol or other sedatives.

 Chamomile

-As a flowering herb that looks very much like a daisy, chamomile has been found to produce stress relief which can lead to anxiety.
-Upon a quick search, you’ll find chamomile comes in two variations, Roman chamomile and German chamomile.
-Either or will produce similar effects.
+Chamomile is a flowering herb that looks like a daisy and has been found to relieve anxiety and other stress-related conditions (such as insomnia). ⁶ Upon a quick search, you’ll find chamomile comes in two variations, Roman chamomile and German chamomile.
+Either will produce similar effects.

 There are a variety of chamomile products currently on the market that can be consumed in a variety of different manners, including: